 - From social media and mobile phones to the algorithms in self-driving cars, digital and information technologies are everywhere.
 The Digital Studies Certificate provides students with the opportunity to investigate the relationships between new communication technologies and society and to develop skills creating digital media messages and products.

 - The K-12 Teacher Licensure Programs, in collaboration with the School of Education & Human Development, enable students to add educational training to their liberal arts and sciences discipline studies.
+Students can also pursue a BA/BS to MA in Teaching.

 - The Minor in Environmental Sciences allows students to choose courses from the social sciences, physical sciences, engineering, humanities and statistics to create a unique program of study.